fustaro/pca9685-controller/README.md

 });
 ```

-### Create your MaestroServoController
+### Create your PCA9685ServoController

 ```
-import { getOrCreateMaestroController } from '@fustaro/pololu-maestro-controller';
+import { getOrCreatePCA9685Controller } from '@fustaro/pca9685-controller';

-const controller = getOrCreateMaestroController(uniqueHardwareName, portName, channels);
+const controller = getOrCreatePCA9685Controller(uniqueHardwareName, options);

 //uniqueHardwareName: A unique reference to a given Maestro, e.g. 'Maestro_COM4'
 //                    The ServoControllerFactory will only ever return a single
 //                    ServoController for a given uniqueHardwareName

-//portName: The USB port to find and connect the Maestro on.
-//          On Windows, this will typically be 'COM1', 'COM2', etc
-//          On RPI, this will typically be '/dev/ttyACM0' or '/dev/ttyUSB0'

-//channels: The amount of channels this Maestro supports (6, 12, 18, 24 etc)
+//options: see Pca9685Options class or import defaultOptions from
+//         @fustaro/pca9685-controller.
+This default should work for RPI
 ```

 ### Run your servo